shivampatel251097/online-classroom-api-nodejs-exprees-mysql/README.md

 # online-classroom-api-nodejs-express-mysql

-Steps to run the code on localhost are as follows:
+Steps to execute the code on localhost are as follows:

 1) First clone the repository.
 2) Open cmd-> run npm init command (to install the required dependencies package.json).